 Fourth Form students move into the greater community, volunteering with agencies and organizations that serve varied populations of the greater Asheville area -- from elementary school students, to the homeless and disadvantaged, to senior citizens.

 Fifth Form students choose an independent project and engage in at least 40 hours of sustained volunteer commitment to a single organization or cause.
 Work may be done locally, in the student's home community or abroad.
-Upon completion, the student writes a 750-word essay about the experience and submits it to the Head of School.
+Upon completion, the student writes a 750-word essay about the experience and submits it to a faculty committee.